 Mayya Bork, a visual artist based in New York, is known for her expertise in hand-drawn artwork and decorative art panels.
 Her work is characterized by a focus on mystery, sensuality, and exoticism, which she expresses through the use of repeating motifs, black color, shadows, silhouettes, and animal themes.

 Mayya's art embodies a constant interplay of light and darkness, symbolizing her own duality and the need for both energies to achieve a sense of completeness.
-She employs dramatic lighting reminiscent of stage lighting to create a theatrical effect in her work.
+She employs dramatic lighting reminiscent of Film Noir aesthetics to create a cinematic effect in her work.

 The Sense of Discovery and Mystery Fuels Me